jcastillo7/MIC-Pt-NP-foams/_posts/2015-09-09-Project-Introduction.markdown

 #Example Datasets:

 Previous work on platinum nanoporous foams has identified different morphologies identified through changing process parameters.
 The three major morphologies identified from manipulating the process parameters are the isotropic open-cell, the columnar and the voroni morphologies identified at various length scales shown below.
+It is important to note the initial focus on the project will be related to structure property linkages.
+The below photos provide familiarity with the structures/data expected to be analyzed.

 Note: Figure (a) for all is pre-dealloying.
 Dealloying was done under a constant potential 0.6V in an aqueous solution of 3% HF acid.